 Here is a look at STK from the outside corner.
-They have a large sign over the entrance, but I’ve noticed it’s not very visible given the angle.
-A lot is going on a Disney Springs, and you can easily walk by a destination without even knowing it.
+They have a large sign over the entrance, but I’ve noticed it’s not very visible, given the angle.
+A lot is happening in Disney Springs, and you can easily walk by a destination without even knowing it.

-If you parked in the Orange Garage, you’d cross this bridge along the way.
+If you parked in the Orange Garage, you’d cross this bridge.
 STK Orlando will be the first building on your right on the opposite side.